-Abstract submission for the 33rd EAST Annual Scientific Assembly will open April 2019.
+Abstract submission for the 33rd EAST Annual Scientific Assembly is open.
 The submission deadline is 11:59 pm your local time on July 1, 2019.
 Notifications of acceptance or non-acceptance will be sent to the corresponding author via email in August 2019.

 For the 2020 Annual Scientific Assembly, EAST will be accepting Video Abstracts for consideration of presentation in the EAST Master Class Video Session.
 See the video abstract instructions below(point 6 below) for details on format and video/manuscript submission deadlines.
 Accepted abstracts for presentation will receive further information about manuscript and presentation formatting and submission requirements.